japanimater/Tail_Concerto_Logos_And_Fan-Made_Encore_Versions/README.md

 * Gradient meshes inside clipping masks are invisible, or that they don't render
 * Objects using blending modes render as "Normal" instead

-HOWEVER, please rest assure that the SVG files still contain the data and displays it correctly in Adobe Illustrator and Photoshop.
+HOWEVER, rest assured that the SVG files still contain the data and displays it correctly in Adobe Illustrator and Photoshop.
 So you can still export it as large a raster image your computer can handle and it will still display correctly.

 The image files contained within this repository are vector images I made of the logos from Tail Concerto, a Playstation 1 game.